HiroKws/syncle/readme.md

 Syncle
 ======

-Laravel 4 Arisan deploy command by using execute a command line.
+Laravel 4 Arisan deploy command by using execute a command line tools (rsync, git, etc.).

 This is beta version, not tested well yet.

+#### How work

 ~~~~
 php artisan syncle